deuxp/lotide/README.md

 ___Params___:

-- (a) the object to be tested.
+- (obj1) the object to be tested.
 Actual
-- (b) the expected object.
+- (obj2) the expected object.
 To test against

 ___Behaviour___: